Citations Affected: IC 35-50-2-9 .

-(j) A death sentence is subject to automatic review by the supreme court.
+(j) A death sentence is subject to continuing automatic review by the supreme court.
 The review, which shall be heard under rules adopted by the supreme court, shall be given priority over all other cases.
 The supreme court's review must take into consideration all claims that the:

 (1) conviction or sentence was in violation of the: